dimroc/etl-language-comparison/README.md

 175	morningside-heights	Manhattan	It feels half-cheating half-fulfilling to cite myself.
 ```

+### Initial Assumption:

-These tasks are not run on Hadoop but do run concurrently.
-Performance numbers are moot
-since the CPU mostly sits idle waiting on Disk IO.
+* These tasks are not run on Hadoop but do run concurrently.
+Performance numbers are moot since the CPU mostly sits idle waiting on Disk IO.
+* Boy was that assumption wrong.

 ## The Languages: